 Introduction

-Evidence comes in all shapes and sizes with some tyes better regarded than others and this regard seems to be mainly based on taste.
-Of course as with taste if somebody’s doesn’t agree with yours then they are either vulgar, uneducated, simple-minded, naïve, ill-advised, unfortunate, but they are certainly without taste and unfortunate.
+Evidence comes in all shapes and sizes with some types better regarded than others and this (point) seems to be mainly based on taste.
+Of course, as with taste, if somebody doesn’t agree with yours then they are either vulgar, uneducated, simple-minded, naïve, ill-advised or unfortunate, but they are certainly without taste and unfortunate.
 There is generally this division between the thoughtful clinician and the knee-jerk researcher and much less of a division between the thoughtful clinician and the thoughtful researcher.
-Both the latter groups (and by the way I am not saying there are no throughtless clinicians but these people are really not worth discussing) are prepared to accept that all forms of evidence have their own usefulness and what we should be discussing is not whether research evidence is better than non-research evidence but how useful each is based on current levels of knowledge and even the individual case the evidence is going to be used for.
+Both the latter groups (and by the way I am not saying there are no thoughtless clinicians, but both these groups of people are really not worth discussing) are prepared to accept that all forms of evidence have their own usefulness and what we should be discussing is not whether research evidence is better than non-research evidence but how useful each is based on current levels of knowledge and even the individual case the evidence is going to be used for.

 Research based evidence is primarily that of criterion validity where a gold standard is used to measure against the outcomes of a physical experiment that is where something is manipulated in a deliberate and determined manner to see what happens and that which happens is then compared to the outcome using a tool accepted as the best.
 There are variations of this such as concurrent validity, predictive validity, and prescriptive validity (some of these will be discussed in more detail later).
 For the clinician criterion validity is often of little use or are confusing for a number of reasons such as irrelevant topics, poor methodology, poor external validity, low power, conclusions that do not match the results, and vested interests swaying the research direction or conclusion (the Quebec Task Force report is an example of this).
 Often the best evidence for the clinician is face, content, and construct validity.

 Research evidence is usually considered best evidence not because of its truthfulness or validity but because it can be objectively measured but this alone does not mean that it is more helpful to the conclusion.
-It should also be noted that the so-called lower forms of evidence listed above have their own problems possibly the biggest being that they are open to interpretation to a much greater extent that criterion forms of evidence.
-It should be noted that ironically for the researcher there is no evidence that research based evidence is better than no-researched based evidence but only a presumption that this is so and this presumption is being challenged by mouting evidence and opinion.
+It should also be noted that the so-called lower forms of evidence listed above have their own problems possibly the biggest being that they are open to interpretation to a much greater extent than criterion forms of evidence.
+It should be noted that ironically for the researcher there is no evidence that research-based evidence is better than nonresearched based evidence but only a presumption that this is so and this presumption is being challenged by mounting evidence and opinion.
 What should be considered is not one form of evidence over the other but our profession’s body of knowledge, that is all forms of evidence that are based on our model; anatomy, pathology, physiology, biomechanics, observation, research of previous observations, reasoning intervention, analysis and conclusion.
 This list includes both thoughtful clinical practice and thoughtful academic research.

 Each of the most impactful (impactful to the clinician that is) forms of evidence will be discussed as will how they may best be used in clinical practice.
 Clinical practice must be a meld of both research based and non-research based evidence.
 Before we do that it might be enlightening to discuss science in a broader sense than that typically be touted as what we do, that is practice using best evidence or doing random controlled trails because science is more than just those things.